Student Services, Activities and Organizations

 4. Support and advising for student government and campus organizations and the administration of student conduct procedures.

 Students are encouraged to seek assistance related to student life concerns and to use the office as a referral resource.
-Staff assist students to make positive connections with faculty, staff, other students, and services.
+Staff assist students in making positive connections with faculty, staff, other students, and services.
 The Dean of Students Office is located in Schofield 240, dos@uwec.edu, 715-836-5626, fax 715-836-5911, or visit the website.

 Gender & Sexuality Resource Center

-The Gender & Sexuality Resource Center is dedicated to creating a safe and inclusive campus for all students, while advocating for and celebrating those identities that have historically been and continue to be marginalized.
-We believe in education and inspiration, not alienation, and that is reflected in all programs and events.
+The Gender & Sexuality Resource Center is dedicated to creating a safe and inclusive campus for all students, while advocating for and celebrating those identities that have been marginalized throughout history.
+We believe in education and celebration, not alienation, and that is reflected in all programs and events.
 Exploring privileges and oppressions is at the heart of our mission, and in so doing–and with a focus on intersectionality–we engage the campus community in ways that create room for understanding and empowerment.

 The Gender & Sexuality Resource Center's staff provides resources, information, and programming in collaboration with existing departments, advisory committees, organizations, and offices; we foster a supportive campus environment through the development and sponsorship of intellectual, personal, and cultural programming.